Jonathan Cafú

-Jonathan Renato Barbosa (born 10 July 1991), known as Jonathan Cafú or simply Cafú, is a Brazilian professional footballer who plays as either a winger or a forward for Cuiabá, on loan from Corinthians.
+Jonathan Renato Barbosa (born 10 July 1991), known as Jonathan Cafú or simply Cafú, is a Brazilian professional footballer who plays as either a winger or a forward for Botafogo-SP.

-Club career
+Career

 Brazil

 Born in Piracicaba, São Paulo, Cafú graduated from Rio Claro's youth setup.
 He made his senior debuts with Desportivo Brasil in 2009, appearing regularly.

 In 2011 Cafú signed for Boavista, but appeared in only one match for the club during his spell (a 1–1 Campeonato Carioca home draw against América-RJ on 19 January).
 He moved to XV de Piracicaba in the following year, only being regularly used in 2014, after a short loan period at Capivariano.

 In April 2014, although being linked to Italian and Japanese clubs, Cafú joined Série B side Ponte Preta.
 He made his debut for the club on 21 May, starting in a 1–0 home win against Vila Nova.

 Cafú appeared in 32 matches for Macaca, scoring six goals (his first being on 31 May, the winner against Boa Esporte), as his side returned to Série A at first attempt.
 On 14 January 2015, he signed a three-year deal with São Paulo, for a R$ 3 million fee.